• Skip to main content

 Harness their newfound sense of self by putting them in charge of something.
 This will build up their sense of mastery.

-This is a great tip for gaining two-year-olds (and older kids too!) cooperation.
+This is a great tip for gaining your two-year-olds cooperation.

-Research shows that if we allow toddlers to help, even when helping might mean more of a mess than if you did it yourself, really pays off in the long run.
-Toddlers are naturally inclined to want to help and when nurturing that instead of stifling it, they are more likely to volunteer to help around the house when they are much older.
+Research shows that allowing toddlers to help, even when helping might mean more of a mess than if you did it yourself, really pays off in the long run.
+Toddlers are naturally inclined to want to help, and when nurturing that instead of stifling it, they are more likely to volunteer to help around the house when they are much older.

 This works around the house as well.
 Instead of telling your toddler what to do, ask for their help in a way that bolsters their sense of independence and captures their imagination:

-• Ask your toddler to find all of the lost toys and put them back where they belong.
+• Ask your toddler to find all the lost toys and return them where they belong.

 • Next time you are doing laundry, your toddler can help their clothes leap into the hamper.